kg-construct/rml-io/spec/section/overview.md

 The examples are contained in pink colored boxes:

 <pre class="ex-source">
-# This box contains the example's Logical Source description.
+# This box contains the example's Input Logical Source description.
 </pre>

 <pre class="ex-target">